 - If you say you were on the way to a store to buy something, check to see if that store really carries that item.
 Because the police evidently do that.

 - If you are planning to say you were robbed, take the money out of your wallet, especially if you have over $400 there.

 - It is difficult to be hit in the back of the head if you are facing the assailant.

 - If you claim to have escaped from the trunk of your car by pulling the “emergency release lever,” check to see if your car actually has one of those.

 Capt.
-Rob Callahan of the Slidell, Louisiana, police department said that Kelly's story "went downhill pretty fast."
-After about an hour of questioning, Kelly admitted that the story had been intended "to insulate himself from the wrath of his pregnant girlfriend" finding out he had been at Scuttlebutt's.
-"He really truly feared the wrath of his pregnant girlfriend, to the point where he was willing to go to jail" for the false report, said Callahan.
+Rob Callahan of the Slidell, Louisiana, police department said that Doug’s story “went downhill pretty fast.”
+After about an hour of questioning, Doug admitted that the story had been intended “to insulate himself from the wrath of his pregnant girlfriend” finding out he had been at Scuttlebutt’s.
+“He really truly feared the wrath of his pregnant girlfriend, to the point where he was willing to go to jail” for the false report, said Callahan.

 “Plus,” Callahan added, not only did the scheme fail, but “the wrath is still going to be there now.”